 After requesting the transmission quality optimization on 5G network with the required QoS for the adjusted flow(s), the multi-flow synchronization of multi-modal application can be satisfied.

+Editor’s note: Whether and how the multi-modal flows alignment monitoring will be defined is FFS.

 * * * END of Change * * * *